pushandplay/cordova-plugin-apprate/README.md

 - `InAppReview` - Write review directly in your application.
 Will fallback to `InAppBrowser` if not available
 - `InAppBrowser` - Open the store using the `openUrl` preference (defaults to InAppBrowser)

+### In App Reviews

+The `InAppReview` review type will attempt to launch a native in-app review dialog (as opposed to opening the app store).

+The native dialog is designed to maintain the privacy of the users and to prevent applications from harassing them with too many review requests.
+As such, the dialog might or might not appear, and we will not be able to know whether it appeared, or whether the user reviewed the app or not.

+Since we can't know if the dialog will be shown, and in order to comply to the requirements of Apple/Android, no custom prompt will be shown to the user before attempting to open the in-app review dialog.

+Native in-app review can only be possible under certain conditions.
+If those conditions are not met, a fallback method will be used see information per platform.

-Notice that the `InAppReview` will only work on released versions.
+Note: The `InAppReview` will only work on released versions.
 To test it our please refer to [this article](https://developer.android.com/guide/playcore/in-app-review/test)

 ## Examples

 Makes sure all your calls to the plugin happen after the cordova `onDeviceReady` event has fired.

-### Simple setup and call
+### Simple Setup and Call

 Note: windows does not need an URL as this is done by the native code.